faisalmemon/ios-crash-dump-analysis-book/examples/fud_crash_osx/fud_crash_explanation.md

 ### fud crash

-The `fud`\index{command!fud} program is an undocumented process within the private framework `MobileAccessoryUpdater` From looking at the binary it appears to be a firmware update program.
+The `fud`\index{command!fud} program is an undocumented process within the private framework `MobileAccessoryUpdater`.
+From looking at the binary it appears to be a firmware update program.

 Here we show the Crash Report of process `fud` on macOS, truncated for ease of demonstration: